 Set Up Email Domain Authentication

-To help ensure your email reach your recipients' inboxes, you can set up custom DomainKeys Identified Mail (DKIM) authentication for your domain.
-Inbox Service Providers like Google, Yahoo, and Microsoft use DKIM as a way to scan incoming emails for spam or spoofed addresses.
+To help ensure your email reaches your recipients' inboxes, you can set up custom DomainKeys Identified Mail (DKIM) authentication for your domain.
+Most service providers like Google, Yahoo, and Microsoft use DKIM as a way to scan incoming emails for spam or spoofed addresses.
 Emails that fail authentication are more likely to arrive in a spam or junk folder.

 To set up DKIM by adding CNAME records to your domain follow the below steps.